prod3v3loper/generator-webpack-preact/README.md

 ![alt text](https://img.shields.io/bundlephobia/min/generator-webpack-preact.svg?style=flat "Minified")
 ![alt text](https://img.shields.io/bundlephobia/minzip/generator-webpack-preact.svg?style=flat "Minified & Gzipped")

-This scaffold creates in seconds for your a professional envoirement to develop with Webpack, TypeScript, Preact and Redux-Zero a website in HTMl, SASS, TS(X) and JS(X).
+This scaffold creates in seconds for your a professional envoirement to develop with Webpack, TypeScript, Preact and Redux-Zero a website in HTML, SASS, TS(X) and JS(X).

 - You can create more components and choose it in the scaffolding.
 - Development Server with Hot Module Replacement (HMR) ready.